PyAOS/pyaos.github.io/stack.md

 Rather than referring to the individual elements of a data array using a numeric index (as is required with NumPy), the actual row and column headings can be used.
-That means information from the cardiac ward for the year 2005 could be obtained from a medical dataset by asking for `data.sel({'ward': 'cardiac', 'year': 2005})`, rather than having to remember the numeric index corresponding to that ward and year.
+That means information from the cardiac ward on 3 July 2005 could be obtained from a medical dataset by asking for `data['cardiac'].loc['2005-07-03']`, rather than having to remember the numeric index corresponding to that ward and date.
 This labelled array feature,
 combined with a bunch of other features that simplify common statistical and plotting tasks traditionally performed with SciPy and matplotlib,